 Once the number of lines has been determined, elements with a computed value for

-box-flex other than 0 stretch as necessary in an attempt to fill the remaining space on the lines.
+0 stretch as necessary in an attempt to fill the remaining space on the lines.
 Each line computes flexes independently, so only elements on that line are considered when evaluating

 box-flex-groups.
 The packing of elements in a line, as specified by the